 Cystic acne may involve the face, chest, back, or unique combinations of these.
-Cystic acne may also be part of a syndrome that also involves some combination of acne on the face with draining lesions and boils of the scalp (dissecting cellulitis of the scalp), axilla (hidradenitis suppurativa), groin, or chest.
-Conglobate acne is a severe form that may present as a severe cystic acne of the face and trunk, which can also have systemic manifestations such as arthritis and other musculoskeletal problems.
+Cystic acne may also be part of a syndrome that involves some combination of acne on the face with draining lesions and boils of the scalp (dissecting cellulitis of the scalp), axilla (hidradenitis suppurativa), groin, or chest.
+A conglobate acne is a severe form that may present as severe cystic acne of the face and trunk, which can also have systemic manifestations such as arthritis and other musculoskeletal problems.

 Perioral dermatitis is an acne-like problem that usually affects young women and causes small papules on the chin, around the mouth, and along the jawline.
 Some of these papules may be deep-seated, but this usually does not cause the large, scarring nodules and cysts of true acne.